Czech Public Holidays: When Shops are Closed – Better to Know

 If you see a handwritten note saying: “Dnes otevřeno do 12:00” It means “Today open until 12:00.”
 This is very common on Christmas Eve (Dec 24).

-Czech Public Holidays: Final Tip
+Czech Public Holidays: Beyond the Basics

 Leave a Comment